WEC-Sim/bemio/README.md

 # Boundary Element Method I/O (bemio)
-This python module contains python objects and scripts that enables users to easily interact with hydrodynamic data from WAMIT, AQWA, and NEMOH codes
+This python module contains python objects and scripts that enable users to easily interact with hydrodynamic data from WAMIT, AQWA, and NEMOH codes